TexelBox/cpp-xplatform/README.md

 ```
 ./dev-build-all.sh
 ```
+- note: executing this way defaults to using `bash`.
-- note: if for some reason the script is non-executable, then run the script through an interpreter (only `bash` is tested, but you can try another like `sh`).
+- note: if for some reason the script is non-executable, then run the script through an interpreter (only `bash` and `dash` are tested, but you can try others).
 ```
 bash dev-build-all.sh
 ```